sirihive/Voicey-Ai/Readme.md

-# Prompt for (Build a Real-Time AI-Powered Voice Chatbot with Whisper, Groq API, gTTS, and Gradio)

-Create a **voice-to-voice conversational assistant** called **"Voicesy AI"** using Python.
-The app allows users to speak or type their message, then:

-- **Uses Whisper** (OpenAI's ASR) to transcribe spoken input into text.
-- **Sends the transcription** or typed text to **Groq API** for intelligent, context-aware responses.
-- **Converts the AI-generated response** into speech using **gTTS** (Google Text-to-Speech).
-- Provides an interactive and beautiful web interface using **Gradio**, supporting both **voice** and **text modes**.

-## 🌍 Features:
-- **Dual Input (Voice & Text)**: Users can either speak or type their message, making the chatbot accessible to a wider audience.
-- **Real-Time Audio Transcription and Response**: Spoken words are instantly transcribed to text, processed by the AI, and responded with natural-sounding speech.
-- **Smart AI-Generated Replies** powered by **Groq API**: The app uses **Groq API** for deep learning model-based conversational responses, ensuring intelligent and context-aware interactions.
-- **Multi-Language Support**: Choose from various accents and languages for voice responses, including options like **en-UK**, **en-AU**, **fr**, **de**, and more.
-- **Seamless User Experience**: Easy-to-use interface with tabs for different modes:
-  - **Voice-to-Voice**: Speak directly and receive spoken responses.
-  - **Text-to-Speech**: Type your text and have it converted to audio.
-  - **About Page**: Learn more about the app and its developer, along with contact information.
-- **Voice Dropdown**: Select from different voices (e.g., en, en-UK, en-AU, fr, de, es) for diverse, personalized experiences.

-## 🔧 Tech Stack:
-- **Python**: The backend programming language.
-- **Whisper**: OpenAI’s Automatic Speech Recognition (ASR) model to transcribe speech to text with high accuracy.
-- **gTTS** (Google Text-to-Speech): Converts AI-generated text responses into speech.
-- **Groq API**: Power the chatbot's natural language understanding and response generation, ensuring intelligent conversations.
-- **Gradio**: A user-friendly web framework that simplifies interface creation for machine learning applications.

-## ⚙️ How It Works:
-1. **Voice Input (Optional)**: The user can either upload an audio file or speak directly to the app.
-If audio is provided, Whisper transcribes the speech to text.
-2. **Text Input**: Alternatively, the user can type their message directly.
-3. **Processing**: The transcribed text or typed input is then sent to the **Groq API**, where the AI processes it and generates an intelligent response.
-4. **Response Output**: The AI-generated response is then converted to speech via **gTTS** and played back to the user.
-5. **Multiple Languages and Voices**: Users can choose from a variety of voices and accents in the voice selection dropdown.
+# Prompt for (Voicey AI)
+Create an interactive real-time voice-to-voice conversational assistant named Voicesy AI.
+This app will allow users to speak or type their message, and it will:

+- Transcribe spoken input to text using Whisper (OpenAI’s Automatic Speech Recognition).
+- Send the transcription or typed text to the Groq API for intelligent, context-aware responses.
+- Convert the AI-generated response into speech using gTTS (Google Text-to-Speech).
+- Provide an interactive, user-friendly interface using Gradio, supporting both voice and text modes.

+## Tech Stack

+- **Python**: Backend development.
+- **Whisper**: Speech-to-text transcription.
+- **gTTS**: Converts text to speech.
+- **Groq API**: Intelligent, context-aware response generation.
+- **Gradio**: Frontend for building the web interface.

+## Prerequisites

+Before starting, ensure you have the following installed:

+- **Python 3.x** (for running the app)
+- **Whisper**: `pip install openai-whisper`
+- **gTTS**: `pip install gTTS`
+- **Gradio**: `pip install gradio`
+- **Groq API Client**: `pip install groq`

+Ensure you have a **Groq API Key**

+## Step-by-Step Guide

+### Setup Whisper for Transcribing Audio Input

+1. Install the Whisper library and load the desired model (tiny, base, etc.).
+2. Use Whisper to transcribe spoken words into text.

+### Integrate Groq API for Generating AI Responses

+1. Create a client instance of Groq with your API key.
+2. Set up a function that takes text input and generates a response using Groq's conversational model.

+### Text-to-Speech with gTTS

+1. Use the gTTS library to convert the AI-generated text responses into speech.
+2. Save the audio response to a file.

+### Create Gradio Interface

+Build a web interface with Gradio that includes:

+- A tab for **Voice to Voice** interaction, allowing users to speak and receive spoken responses.
+- A tab for **Text to Speech**, where users type text and get audio responses.
+- A tab for **About App**, explaining the app and its developer.
+- Add a voice dropdown allowing users to choose different accents and voices (e.g., en-UK, en-AU, fr, etc.).